rabbitmq/rabbitmq-server/deps/rabbitmq_event_exchange/README.md

 There is a usage example using the Java client in `examples/java`.

-## Removing
+## Uninstalling

 If you want to remove the exchange which this plugin creates, first disable the plugin and restart the broker.
-Then invoke something like:
+Then you can delete the exchange, e.g. with :

     rabbitmqctl eval 'rabbit_exchange:delete(rabbit_misc:r(<<"/">>, exchange, <<"amq.rabbitmq.event">>), false).'

+## License

+Released under the Mozilla Public License 1.1, the same as RabbitMQ.